l-j-g/battleships-t2a2/README.md

 `python battleships.py`

-### Input
+### Input:

 Input is taken from the user during three distinct processes:

-- Setting up connection: port, address and role
+- Setting up connection: port, address and role (client or server)
 - Placement of ships: row and column
 - Co-ordinates of an attack: row and column

-### Output
+### Output:

-Output to the user is provided by `draw()` function of the `Battleships` object. which visually represents a `numpy` array of data according to the following legend:
+Output to the user is provided by `draw()` function of the `Battleships` object.
+The draw function visually represents a `numpy` array of data according to the following legend:

 | Logical           | Numerical | Visual    |
 |-------------------|-----------|-----------|